nerd-dash/angular-code-style-guide/README.md

 ### Rule 02-01 - File naming convention. 🤖

-Every file below `src/app` should have a suffix that describes the propose of this file.
+Files are named using `kebab-case` and `dots` only.
+Every file below `src/app` should have a suffix, limited by dots, that describes the propose of this file.
 The **only exception** to this rule are the `index.ts` files used as barrels.
 This rule is an extension of [Angular's General Naming Guidelines](https://angular.io/guide/styleguide#general-naming-guidelines).

 Every file that represent the following types like: